What Should We Actually Be Afraid of in AI?

 A machine can never be the cause of something new.
 The cause of anything in life is someone, not something.
 Even if someone builds a machine that “thinks” and “creates a more perfect machine,” it happens because someone created the machine that makes machines.

-The first one will most likely put the safety on and tuck it away.
+The first one will most likely put the safety on and tuck the gun away.
 The second one will shoot something.
 The first person knows what he did, what’s in his hands, and how to use it.
 The first person is responsible for what he’s holding.
 The second one will shoot the neighbor’s cat and say: “It wasn’t me, it went off by itself.”

 On the other side, you’ve got your standard clueless driver who pours motor oil into the windshield washer reservoir.

-The first person belongs to that strange, dying breed of professionals.
+The first person belongs to a strange, dying breed of professionals.
 People who can take responsibility for the results of their actions.
 The second breed is our self-taught programmers who watched a “How to Write Neural Networks in 3 Hours” course on YouTube.

 What’s the difference?